-The design of the safety barrier shall be such that, when all the closure plates are in place and the doors shut and locked, the wall shall provide a complete unbroken barrier with no weak spots.
-Access doors, which have latches, shall be provided with anti panic bars.
+The design of the safety barrier shall be such that, when all the closure plates are in place and the doors shut and locked or latched, the wall shall provide a complete unbroken barrier with no weak spots.
+Considerations about emergency egress shall be done.
+Labyrinth entrance is also allowed as shown in Plan View of Figure 1.